Indian locomotive class WCAM-3: Background

-Current Usage
+Current usage

-The class are in active service in the Central Railway zone.
+The class are in active service in the Central Railway zone since its introduction in 1997.
 CR uses WCAM-3 locos on Mumbai-Pune, Diva-Ratnagiri and Mumbai-Igatpuri sections which had ghat portions as well as speed restrictions of about 100 km/h.
 They also used to haul intercity trains out of Mumbai DC suburban region on Western as well as Central Railway which was on a 1.5 kV DC overhead system, as opposed to other parts of India which had 25 kV 50 Hz AC overhead.
-WCAM engines now serve trains operating out of Chhatrapati Shivaji Maharaj Terminus (CSMT) and as bankers on Kasara-Igatpuri/Karjat-Lonavla section.
+Since its introduction, these locomotives haul trains operating out of Chhatrapati Shivaji Maharaj Terminus (CSMT) and as bankers on Kasara-Igatpuri/Karjat-Lonavla section.
 Due to exclusivity in operation/maintenance of these locomotives, they do not go beyond the Central Railway's zone limits.
-These dual-traction models deliver 4600 hp in DC mode and 5000 hp in AC mode, and post 25 kV transformation, WCAMs were fully transformed into pure AC locomotives, and the performance was even more improved.
+These dual-traction models deliver 4600 hp in DC mode and 5000 hp in AC mode.
+From 2014, when the Central Line was converted to 25 kV traction, the WCAM-3 were fully transformed into pure AC locomotives by removing the DC equipment, and the performance had improved with reduced weight of the locomotive itself.
+These locomotives began to run between Pune and Kolhapur after electrification was completed in 2022.

 Freight rakes double-headed by WCAM-3 (upgraded models) are a common sight on the ghat sections.
-MU operation possible with 3 (4?) units.
-As of [12/05], all WCAM-3 locos had been retrofitted with roof-mounted rheostatic braking grids.
-The acceleration is similar to those of WAP-4s and sometimes, it is quoted to match the acceleration levels of WAP-7s, although it's not been verified.
+MU operation is possible with 3-4 units.
+In December 2005, all WCAM-3 locos had been retrofitted with roof-mounted rheostatic braking grids.
+The acceleration is similar to those of WAP-4s and sometimes, it is quoted to match the acceleration levels of WAP-7s, although it has not been verified by IR.

+Ageing Issues and Retirement

+Since April 2025, it was reported by several loco pilots that the WCAM-3 locomotives has not been able to perform well due to loss of power while climbing the incline sections of Mumbai-Igatpuri and Mumbai-Pune lines as these locomotives have crossed 25 years in service.
+As a result, several prominent trains, such as the Deccan Queen, are being temporarily hauled by diesel locomotives till September 2025 until the Kalyan shed receives more units of high power AC locomotives like WAP-7, or till the issues on WCAM-3 are rectified.

+In July 2025, locomotive number 21936 was withdrawn from service, after being in use for 28 years.

 Locomotive shed

+Conversion of WCAM-3 to WAG-7M

+Between 2022 and 2024, 41-WCAM-3 locomotives were converted to WAG-7M, while the remaining locomotives are used for passenger duties.
+For the conversion, these locomotives had their gear ratios changed from 18:64 to 16:65.